Finding Theme Communities from Database Networks: Theme Community Indexing

 \section{Theme Community Indexing}

-When a user inputs a new cohesion threshold $\alpha$, TCS, TCFA and TCFI have to recompute from scratch.
-Can we save the re-computation cost by decomposing and indexing all maximal pattern trusses to achieve fast user query answering?
-In this section, we propose the \emph{Theme Community Tree} (TC-Tree) for fast user query answering.
-We first introduce how to decompose maximal pattern truss.
-Then, we illustrate how to build TC-Tree with decomposed maximal pattern trusses.
-Last, we present a querying method that efficiently answers user queries.
+\nop{ When a user inputs a new threshold $\alpha$, TCS, TCFA and TCFI have to recompute from scratch.
+Can we save the re-computation cost by decomposing and indexing all maximal $(\mathbf{p},\alpha)$-trusses?
+In this section, we propose the \emph{Theme Community Tree} (TC-Tree) for fast query answering. }

+\mc{ In practice, different users may be interested in theme communities in different maximal $(\mathbf{p}, \alpha)$-trusses.
+Unfortunately, for every new threshold $\alpha$, TCS, TCFA and TCFI have to recompute from scratch.
+Can we save the re-computation cost by providing a fast query answering service that allows users to efficiently explore a DBN and quickly retrieve theme communities of their own interest?
+In this section, we propose \emph{Theme Community Tree} (TC-Tree) to provide fast query answering service by decomposing and indexing all maximal $(\mathbf{p},\alpha)$-trusses in a DBN. } \nop{ TCS, TCFA and TCFI find a large number of maximal $(\mathbf{p},\alpha)$-trusses

+The maximal $(\mathbf{p},\alpha)$-trusses detected by TCFA and TCFI contain a large number of theme communities with different themes and cohesiveness. }

+We first introduce how to decompose maximal $(\mathbf{p},\alpha)$-truss.
+Then, we illustrate how to build TC-Tree with decomposed maximal $(\mathbf{p},\alpha)$-trusses.
+Last, we present a query answering method that can efficiently retrieve a ranked list of theme communities to answer a user query, and can also recommend a ranked list of meaningful new queries to address user disappointment when a query does not return any community.